aidagomezbueno/ocr-system/README.md

 # How to Run the Streamlit App

-1. Ensure you are in the project directory and your virtual environment (if you created one) is activated.
+1. Ensure you are in the project directory and your virtual environment is activated.

 2. Run the Streamlit app:
     ```sh
-    streamlit run app.py
+    streamlit run ocr_module.py
     ```

 3. Open your web browser and go to the URL provided by Streamlit, typically `http://localhost:8501`.